 Always Review Your Passbook Regularly

-As we’ve discussed, making regular checks a habit is your best defence.
-A quick look through your entries can catch small discrepancies before they become larger, more complicated problems.
+As we’ve discussed, making regular checks a habit is your most effective preventative measure.
+A prompt review of your entries can identify minor discrepancies before they evolve into more significant or complex issues.

 Hold onto Your Transaction Records

 Keep all your receipts, transaction confirmations, and bank messages.
-These pieces of paper or digital alerts are your proof of what happened and are invaluable if you ever need to dispute an entry in your passbook.
+These physical or digital records serve as crucial evidence of your transactions and are invaluable if you ever need to dispute an entry in your passbook.

-Be very cautious about any unexpected messages, emails, or phone calls that ask for your bank details, account numbers, or passwords.
+Exercise extreme caution regarding any unsolicited messages, emails, or phone calls that ask for your bank details, account numbers, or passwords.
 Your bank will never ask for your full PIN or password in an unsolicited message.
 Protecting your personal and financial information is a crucial step in preventing unauthorised activity on your account.